-Carbonylated proteins.
-The identification of the different carbonylated proteins revealed that muscle creatine kinase, muscle carbonic anhydrase III, alpha-1 sarcomeric actin, and MyHC were specifically oxidized in the diaphragms of both groups of patients and control subjects (Table 2, Figure 1C, Figure 1D).
-Carbonyl group formation in MyHC protein was significantly greater in the diaphragms of the severe COPD patients compared to either moderate COPD or control subjects (Figure 1D).
-Indeed, there was a five-fold increase in MyHC carbonylation in the diaphragms of the severe patients compared to the controls (Figure 1D).
-Albumin (≅ 58-67 kDa) was also consistently oxidized in all the diaphragm specimens (arrows in Figure 1C).
+formation in MyHC protein was significantly greater in the diaphragms of the severe COPD patients compared with either moderate COPD or control subjects (fig. 1c and d).
+Indeed, there was a five-fold increase in MyHC carbonylation in the diaphragms of the patients with severe disease compared with the controls (fig. 1c and d).
+Albumin (~58-67 kDa) was also consistently oxidised in all the diaphragm specimens (fig. 2).